 4. After 10-15 minutes, repeat the process.
 Wet your hand with water, grab an edge of the dough, lift and bring it to the centre.
 Repeat several times. *Note: This process makes the dough elastic.

-7. Bake in the pre-heated oven at 200℃ for 40 minutes or until bread sounds hollow when tapped.
-When the top gets too dark, cover with a sheet of foil.
+8. Bake for 40 minutes or until the bread sounds hollow when tapped.
+If the top gets too dark, cover with a sheet of foil.
+When the bread is baked, remove from the loaf pan to a wire rack and cool.

 9. *Note: The photo below is the same bread, 3/4 amount of this recipe, but baked in a different way using a cast-iron casserole pot.
 Find the method at ‘Overnight Proofing Plain Flour Rustic Bread’.